DAOmasons/RuleBook/misc/beta.md

 [Project Application Form](https://app.grantships.fun/create-project)

+## Application Guidelines for Operators

+1. Make sure you emphasize how you will meet the **Core Objective** of this round (Gaming in Arbitrum)
+2. Set your Management Fee to 10%.
+All operators will receive 10%.
+3. The application has 2 steps, make sure you complete both steps!

 ### Gaming in Arbitrum

 #### The core objective of this round is to encourage **innovation in gaming** on the Arbitrum network.
 Grant recipients are tasked with completing a project within the following categories: